hopetrimmer/hopetrimmer.github.io/README.md

 # hopetrimmer.github.io
-This is for my Data Journalism Class
+This is for my Data Journalism class.